MichaelBell/pico-stick/README.md

 The DV Stick is a system with 2 RP2040s, one driving the digital video (the GPU) and the other running application code (the CPU).

-This is the repo for the CPU side of the DV stick, which uses PicoDVI to drive the display.
+This is the repo for the GPU side of the DV stick, which uses PicoDVI to drive the display.

+## Building

+Note that currently this firmware only builds using gcc 9.

 ## Getting it running